-Failure to maintain all work papers and any other records that support the information submitted on the cost report relating to all revenue, expense, allocations, and statistical information constitutes an administrative contract violation.
-Procedural guidelines and informal reconsideration and/or appeal processes are specified in 1 TAC Section 355.111 of this title (relating to Administrative Contract Violations).
-Also refer to 1 TAC Section 355.105(b)(2)(A)(iv).
+As per 1 TAC Section 355.105(b)(2)(A)(iv), "failure to maintain all work papers and any other records that support the information submitted on the cost report... [relating to all revenue, expense, allocations, and statistical information] constitutes an administrative contract violation."
+Procedural guidelines and informal reconsideration and/or appeal processes are specified in 1 TAC Section 355.111 (relating to Administrative Contract Violations).